 A headache (usually on one side but may involve both sides) that often feels:

-Moderate or severe intensityThrobbing or pulsatingMore severe with bright light, loud sound, or movementNausea or vomitingDiarrheaLightheadedness or dizziness
+Moderate or severe in intensityThrobbing or pulsatingMore severe with bright light, loud sound, or movementNausea or vomitingDiarrheaLightheadedness

 Migraines usually last from 4-72 hours.
 They often go away with sleep.
 After the headache, you may experience: Trouble concentratingFatigueSore musclesIrritabilityMood changes